 - The Theatre is equipped with an Assistive Listening Device (ALD) system and is used for shows that use microphones.
 ALDs are available free of charge at the Theatre Box Office.

 - The Meadow and Grove Stages are equipped with an Assistive Listening Device (ALD) system (weather permitted).
-ALDs are available free of charge at the Information Booth.
+ALDs are available free of charge for performances at the Information Booth.

 Performances in the Clare Rostan Appel Theatre